Tommy Smith (footballer, born 1992)

-Thomas George Smith (born 14 April 1992) is an English professional footballer who plays as a right back for Middlesbrough.
+Thomas George Smith (born 14 April 1992) is an English former professional footballer who played as a right back.

 Smith began his career with Huddersfield Town after coming through the youth teams at Tranmere Rovers and Manchester City.
-He established himself as a regular with the Terriers and captained the club to victory over Reading in the 2017 EFL Championship play-off Final.
+He established himself as a regular with the Terriers and captained the club to victory over Reading in the 2017 EFL Championship play-off final.
 Huddersfield's first season in the Premier League saw them escape relegation but they finished bottom the following season.
 In July 2019 Smith joined Stoke City for an undisclosed fee and then in 2022 joined Middlesbrough.
+Smith retired from football in February 2025 due to an ankle injury.

 Early life and career

 Smith was born in Warrington, Cheshire and grew up in Helsby where he attended Helsby High School.
 He joined the Tranmere Rovers academy at the age of seven after being spotted playing in a local summer tournament.

 He spent four years at Tranmere before he joined Manchester City's Academy based at Platt Lane at the age of 11.
 After gaining his YTS and going on to sign his first professional contract, Smith then suffered some serious injuries.
 He broke his leg playing against Bolton Wanderers in 2010 which ruled him out for 12 months and on his return he was hampered by a persistent ankle ligament damage and he was informed by academy manager Andy Welsh that his contract would not be renewed.
 He left Manchester City in January 2012 after his contract was terminated by mutual consent.

 He had unsuccessful trials with Bradford City and Cheltenham Town and French side Le Havre.
 Smith then joined his local non-league side Helsby where his father was manager of the under-16 side.
 He helped Helsby gain promotion from the West Cheshire League Division Three to Division Two.
 After trial spells with Oxford United and Stevenage, Smith signed for Huddersfield Town's under-21 team after being approached by Steve Eyre, his former coach at Man City.